 Resilient to water shortage

-Hoogheemraadschap Hollands Noorderkwartier (HHNK) wants to safeguard freshwater availability for the future as much as possible.
-HHNK's freshwater availability program is new and the program plan prepared for this purpose will be available for public inspection in draft form from August 18.
+We want to ensure freshwater availability for the future as much as possible.
+The freshwater availability program is new and the program plan prepared for this purpose will be available for public inspection in draft form starting August 18.

-Hoogheemraadschap Hollands Noorderkwartier (HHNK) wants to safeguard freshwater availability for the future as much as possible.
-HHNK's freshwater availability program is new and the program plan that has been drawn up for this purpose will be available for inspection in draft form from August 18.
 The program plan describes the task and ambition, the intended approach and the spearheads for the next eight years for freshwater availability.
-On September 11, interested parties and stakeholders are welcome to attend the information evening about the program at the office of HHNK in Heerhugowaard.
+On Sept.
+11, interested parties and stakeholders are welcome to attend the information evening on the program at our office in Heerhugowaard.

 Due to increasing water demand and climate change, the availability of fresh ground and surface water is under pressure.
 In recent years, the trend of dry and warm periods became visible and palpable.
-It is expected that this trend will continue and peak water demand will almost double towards 2050.
+This trend is expected to continue and peak water demand will increase very strongly towards 2050.
 The current freshwater buffer in the IJsselmeer is not sufficient to meet the increasing regional water demand.

 Hoogheemraad Jos Beemsterboer: "Especially in spring and summer, there can be too little freshwater available to continue facilitating all usage functions.
 Now is the time to do something about this together with our partners.
 This year is also very dry.
 To prevent more frequent freshwater shortages in the future and the need to impose extraction bans, we are working on a wide range of measures to make Noorderkwartier more resilient to future water shortages."